-

-Chinese Shu Puer Tea from Menghai (loose, 2017 raw material)
+Chinese Shu Pu'er tea from Menghai (loose, 2017 raw material)

-Features of the Menghai Region
+Characteristics of the Menghai region

-Features of loose Shu Puer
+Features of loose Shu Puerh

 Characteristics of tea